-Educational Background: Mr. Kauppila earned a BS, Magna Cum Laude, in Finance from
+Educational Background: Mr. Kauppila earned a BS, Magna Cum Laude, in Finance from Binghamton University.

-Binghamton University.

-Business Experience: Mr. Kauppila is Portfolio Manager for the Mid Cap Value strategy and also serves as Portfolio Manager for the Large Cap Core strategy as well as Assistant Portfolio Manager for the SMID Cap Value strategy.
+Business Experience: Mr. Kauppila is Portfolio Manager for the Mid Cap Value and Large Cap Core strategies and also serves as Assistant Portfolio Manager for the SMID Cap Value strategy.
 Prior to joining KCM in February 2007 as an assistant portfolio manager, Mr. Kauppila served as an analyst, portfolio manager and CFO at Timeless Investment Management.
 Prior to his stint at Timeless Investment Management, Mr. Kauppila was affiliated with Chicago Asset Management, Northern Trust and William Blair & Co.